wihobbs/flux-rfc/spec_44.rst

 Implementation
 **************

-FLAN SHALL be implemented by a Python service that MAY be started under ``systemd``.
+FLAN SHALL be implemented by a service that MAY be started under ``systemd``.

 Introduction
 ============